Albert Ernest "Beanie" Backus (January 3, 1906 – June 6, 1990)

 His great memory helped bring many of his childhood memories into becoming a naturalist.

-Beanie's first job, other than helping to paint boats, was painting landscapes in the window of Swan's Store in the 8th grade before moving on to advertising posters for the local motion picture Sunrise Theatre.
+One of Beanie's first jobs, other than helping to paint boats, was painting landscapes in the window of Swan's Store in the 8th grade before moving on to advertising posters for the local motion picture Sunrise Theatre.

 His "Uncle" Reg Goodwin helped Backus as a young painter go to the Parsons School of Fine Art in New York in 1924.